Graduate Certificate in Crime Mapping & Geospatial Intelligence Analytics

-This graduate certificate program provides a range of knowledge, skills, and abilities that provide students and professionals a competitive edge in the growing field of spatial crime intelligence analytics.
+This graduate certificate program provides a range of knowledge, skills, and abilities that puts students and professionals in a competitive edge in the growing field of spatial crime intelligence analytics.
 This certificate program offers the necessary skills for visualizing, analyzing, and managing spatial data for students and professionals, government or non-profit, interested in or involved with the criminal justice system.
 Individuals that would be interested in this graduate certificate program include:

 - Graduate students already pursuing a graduate degree in another discipline, but are interested in developing specific spatial crime analytic and intelligence skills to complement their primary discipline.

 - Professionals whose responsibilities include spatial analysis, but have not received formal training in this area.

 - Professionals with expertise in geospatial technologies that would like to refine their skills towards criminal intelligence analytics.

 If you have any questions regarding coursework or particular aspects of the certificate program, please contact the Program Advisor, Dr. Michael Leitner.
 If you have questions about the application process, please contact the Graduate Coordinator at email@example.com or by phone at 225-578-6246.